-Davis sheepishly scratched the back of his head, accompanied by a quick laugh.
-"Yeah...
-'Eventually' might not be as soon as you think."
+Davis sheepishly scratched the back of his head and gave off an awkward laugh.
+"Yeah... 'eventually' might not be as soon as you think."

-Lucas was somewhat perplexed and asked for some clarification.
+Lucas was somewhat perplexed and asked his friend for some clarification.

 Davis dug a hand into his pocket, pulled out his smartphone and tapped a finger on its screen to start one of its many apps.
 "Just look at this."

-On display was the popular video sharing website known as "YoTube", and the video that Davis chose to stream was a shaky camera recording.
-The spectator captured footage of a boy who managed to fight off an armed mob with nothing more than his fists but also suffering some injuries in the process.
+On display was the popular video-sharing website known as "YoTube,” and the video Davis chose to stream was a shaky camera recording.
+The spectator captured footage of a boy who managed to fight off an armed mob with nothing more than his fists but also suffered some injuries in the process.

 The video was entitled "LUCAS THORNE CANNOT BE STOPPED!!!"

 The actual subject of the video wasn't amused in the least.
-It was more accurate to say he was horrified judging by the way he shuddered as he watched himself.
+It was more accurate to say he was horrified judging by the way he shook as he watched himself on the mini-screen.
 "This is not good...
 Do you realize what this can do to me!?"

 "You'll become an internet celebrity?"

-"Yeah, but if this is the video that comes to everyone's minds, I might be seen as some punk who enjoys beating the crud out of people... or worse."
+"Yeah, but if this is the video that comes to everyone's minds, I might be seen as some thug who enjoys beating the crud out of people... or worse."

 Being thought of as someone who relishes combat didn't come off as unexpected to Lucas.
 Still, it was preferable to him if at least his friend didn't see him like that.

 "That's only because I'm the breadwinner.
-Rea's not making much money running her clinic so I had to eventually take matters into my own hands.
+Rea's not making much money running her clinic, so I had to eventually take matters into my own hands.
 Besides, it's not like I win every time I compete."
 He took another glance at the video which currently showed him delivering a headbutt to another student's face, breaking his nose into a bloody mess.
-"And it's also not like I enjoy fighting.
-When I must, I'd only beat people to let them know they should never try to pick a fight with me again."
+"And it's also not like I enjoy fighting..."

-Even though Lucas opened up to his reasons for fighting, he was disappointed when it became clear to him that something else was taking all of Davis' attention.
+Lucas opened up to his reasons for fighting, but he was disappointed when it became clear to him that something else was taking all of Davis' attention.

-He was still watching that video of Lucas kicking ass.
+He was still watching that video of him kicking ass.

-"Woah, the number of 'views', 'likes' and 'subscribers' keep rising and the comments keep coming!"
-Davis' eyes widened in delight and he cracked a smile as he noticed the video gaining more popularity by the second.
+"Woah, the number of 'views,' 'likes,' and 'subscribers' keep rising and the comments keep coming!"
+Davis' eyes sparkled in delight and he cracked a smile as he noticed the video gaining more popularity by the second.
 Then his eyes shifted to another set of digits on the screen.
-"Ah, there's also a few 'dislikes' thrown in...
+"Ah, there's also a few 'dislikes' thrown in.
 They're probably from some of the guys you pummeled, but it sure feels good when your posts get a lot of attention, don't you think?"

 Looking at the other details outside of the video, Lucas noticed that aside from the massive numbers related to various statistics, the video was posted under a user whose name wasn't written like an alias but as his real name.

-"You uploaded this!?
-So you were recording me instead of doing anything to help!?"
+"You uploaded this!?”
+Lucas accused his friend.
+“So, you were recording me instead of doing anything to help!?"

 "Fantasizing?
 Over what?"

-"Why, Viola's potential as one of the girls who'll be chasing this guy soon enough!"
-Davis declared with a puffed out chest and a thumb pointed towards it.
+"Why, Viola's future as one of the girls who'll be chasing this guy soon enough!"
+Davis declared with a thumb pointing to his puffed-out chest.